10 Common Types of Special Educational Needs

 Autistic Spectrum Condition (ASC) is also known as Autistic Spectrum Disorder (ASD).
 ASC / ASD is a developmental condition which causes children or young adults to have difficulty developing social and interaction skills.
 The condition can lead to a child or young person becoming isolated.

 It is very important that a child or young adult with ASC / ASD is identified as early as possible to ensure that their developmental difficulties are fully understood.
 ASC / ASD support will usually result in a special educational provision.
-Support can be provided by specialist teachers, ABA tutors and speech / language therapists.
+Support can be provided by specialist teachers, ABA professionals and speech and language therapists.

 If a school cannot provide the ASC / ASD support required for the child, they can still help parents seek a Statement of Special Educational Needs or an Education Health and Care Plan.